- The Sweet Potato Diet Review – Does This System Actually Work? - April 6, 2017

-Over the years, several people have asked to read this essay, and on occasion, I’ve shared it with folks near and dear to my heart.
-It’s intensely personal, intimate, and still a bit difficult to share with the world.
+Over the years, several people have asked to read this essay, and occasionally, I’ve shared it with folks near and dear to my heart.
+It’s intensely personal, intimate, and still difficult to share with the world.
 Thus, I want to share it with you.

 No one would ever call me a “light” woman, and not just because I’m nearing 80 pounds over my goal weight.
 Since my early teens, friends have kindly suggested I “lighten up”, but really I knew I was a weighty sort when I read a poem about my mother’s death and my teacher ran out of class, crying.
 Activities that allowed me to float terrified me, such as when I tried repelling down a mountain and bawled hysterically the entire time.
 Even my words were heavy with expectation, like when I asked my first boyfriend why he didn’t love me.